Zog I: Assassination attempts

 About 600 blood feuds reportedly existed against Zog, and during his reign he reputedly survived more than 55 assassination attempts.

 One of these occurred inside the corridors of the Albanian Parliament premises on 23 February 1924.
 Beqir Valteri, originating from the same area as Zog, was waiting for him and opened fire suddenly.
 Zog was shot twice.
 Meanwhile, Valteri fled but, surrounded by the militia, took refuge in one of the bathrooms, refusing to surrender and singing patriotic songs.
 According to the memoirs of Ekrem Vlora, he surrendered after the intervention of Qazim Koculi and Ali Klissura.
 Zog stepped down briefly from political activity, but promised to forgive Valteri.
 Valteri, a member of the revolutionary Bashkimi ("The union") committee led by Avni Rustemi, was set free by the Court of Tirana after declaring that it was an individual act.
 Meanwhile, all rumors pointed to the opposition, specifically to Rustemi.
 Two weeks later Zog and Valteri would meet in private.
-Soon after, Rustemi would be shot.
+Soon after, Rustemi would be assassinated.

-Another attempt occurred on 21 February 1931, while visiting the Vienna State Opera house for a performance of Pagliacci.
+Another attempt occurred on 20 February 1931, while Zog was visiting the Vienna State Opera house for a performance of Pagliacci.
 The attackers (Aziz Çami and Ndok Gjeloshi) struck whilst Zog was getting into his car.
-The attempt was organized by "National Union" (Bashkimi Kombëtar"), a union of Zog opponents in exile which was formed in Vienna (1925) with the initiative of Ali Këlcyra, Sejfi Vllamasi, Xhemal Bushati etc. Zog was in the company of Minister Eqrem Libohova who was wounded, while Zog's guard Llesh Topallaj was mistaken for Zog by Gjeloshi, who shot him three times in the back of the head. Çami's gun was stuck and did not fire.
+The attempt was organized by "National Union" (Bashkimi Kombëtar"), a union of Zog opponents in exile which was formed in Vienna (1925) with the initiative of Ali Këlcyra, Sejfi Vllamasi, Xhemal Bushati etc. Zog was in the company of Minister Eqrem Libohova, who was wounded, while Zog's guard Llesh Topallaj was mistaken for Zog by Gjeloshi, and shot three times in the back of the head. Çami's gun was stuck and did not fire.
 Zog came out of the event unharmed, thanks also to the prompt intervention of Albanian Consul Zef Serreqi and local police.
 The Austrian authorities arrested Çami, Gjeloshi, and later Qazim Mulleti, Rexhep Mitrovica, Menduh Angoni, Angjelin Suma, Luigj Shkurti, Sejfi Vllamasi, etc. All the Albanian political émigrés in Vienna were subsequently arrested, beside Hasan Prishtina.
 Most of them were quickly released and expelled from Austria.
 Gjeloshi was sentenced to 3 years and 6 months of jail, while Çami got 2 years and 6 months.